armino-dev/jquery-timed-dialog/README.md

 A jquery plugin for creating a timed modal dialog

-* under development
+* Under development
-  Not suitable for use just yet.
+* Not suitable for use just yet.